Equality, diversity and inclusion

-Imperial signed the Time to Change pledge in 2014 to demonstrate our commitment to ending discrimination and breaking silence around mental health issues.
+Imperial signed the pledge in 2014 to demonstrate our commitment to ending discrimination and breaking silence around mental health issues.
 In 2018, Imperial signed the Charter for Employers who are positive about Mental Health, one element of the Mindful Employer initiative.

 Networks and programmes

-Imperial As One was launched in 2005 as an advisory group made up to BME staff to advise the College on the support and promotion of an inclusive workplace culture.
+Imperial As One was launched in 2005 as an advisory group of minority ethnic staff to advise the College on the support and promotion of an inclusive workplace culture.
 IMPACT (Imperial Positive About Cultural Talent) is a talent development programme for BAME staff, which was named as a finalist at the Race Equality Awards 2016.
-In 2018, Imperial became a member of the Race Equality Charter, and is currently working towards a REC award.
+In 2018, Imperial became a member of the Race Equality Charter, achieving a Bronze institutional award in 2021.

 Imperial 600 was established in 2006 to support LGBT staff, while Imperial College Union's IQ network provides confidential support to LGBTQ+ students, and act as gateway to existing College and union services.
 Imperial is part of Stonewall's Diversity Champions Programme, through which Stonewall works with organisations and employers to ensure LGBT staff are accepted without exception in the workplace.